TENNATISM/TENNATISM/README.md

 ✦ **I'M A TENNA YUMESHIPPER** i like tenna a WHOLE LOT. even if i'm not open about it here i may or may not talk about this sometimes so be warned, ESPECIALLY if you're non-sharing. i am a sharing tenna yume though! <3

 ✦ this also also means i don't usually do Serious ship rps with like... other tenna ships. i'm sharing i know but still! not because i hate them or anything tho.

+✦ when in character as battat / in my battat skin, please refer to my skin of her with she/her pronouns.
+I headcanon her as transfem ^_^

 ✦ i'm autistic, please be patient with me <:) i'm rather slow and i don't really recognize a lot of social cues. please be sure to use tone tags around me!